 Q: How far will you travel for events?

 A: Literally, anywhere.
 Travel costs will be calculated and factored into the cost of the booking.
-While most of my bookings take place in and around the Chicago metropolitan area, I do have a passport and can also travel internationally as well.
+While most of my bookings take place in and around the Chicago metropolitan area, I do have a passport and can and will travel internationally.

 Q: What if I need more than one artist?